HeshanKarunaratne/cka/README.md

   serviceName: mysql-h
 ```

+#### Storage and StatefulSet

+If we need underlying all pods to share the same database storage we can do that.
+But for each pod to have a seaparate storage?
+Then each pod needs a PVC that bounds to a PV.
+These PVs can be created from a single SC or multiple SCs.
+Instead of maintaining a separate PVC-definition we can move the content to VolumeClaimTemplates in statefulset-definition which is an array.

+When the statefulset is created, it creates the first pod and during the creation of the pod, a PVC is created.
+The PVC is associated to a storage class so the storage class provisions a volume on GCP and then creates a PV and associates the PV with a volume and binds the PVC to the PV.

+StatefulSets doesn't automatically deletes PVC when a pod gets recreated or rescheduled in the same node or a different node, it ensures that the pod is reattached to the same PVC it was attached before.
+Thus StatefulSets guarantees stable storage for pods.

 #### Networks
 IP address is assigned to a pod.
 All nodes can communicate with all containers and vice versa without using a NAT.
 Internal pod network is in the range of 10.244.0.0